tihomir-kit/azure-cors-rule-manager/README.md

 Azure CORS rule manager
 =======================

-(ACRM is in development ATM)
+(ACRM is fully functional ATM, just needs a bit of styling which is arriving soon ;))

-ACRM is a simple web application to help you manage Azure Cross Origin Resource Sharing rules (CORS rule management is not possible through the Azure web interface at the moment).
+ACRM is a simple web application to help you manage Azure Storage Cross-Origin Resource Sharing rules (CORS rule management is not possible through the Azure web interface at the moment).
 Since CORS rule setup is in most cases a one-time thing, there is no need to keep the rule management code within your project.
 This is where ACRM steps in as it gives you the ability to list/add/edit/remove CORS rules for Azure services.

 ## Requirements